NicholasMDH/crucible-Ubuntu/README.md

 4. The script will handle the rest of the setup process.

 5. After the setup is complete, you can reboot your system to see the changes.

+# Credit where credit is due!
+This is a fork of [Typecraft's Crucible project](https://github.com/typecraft-dev/crucible), all I did was customize it to suit my needs, thanks nerd.
+Check out his content on [YouTube](https://www.youtube.com/@typecraft_dev), he's a great person to follow for neovim/linux stuff.